-Healthy banana quinoa muffins, freckled with chocolate chips!
-They use cooked quinoa (no flour) and are both vegan, gluten-free and oil-free.
+Start your action-packed day with chocolate chip banana quinoa muffins!
+They use cooked quinoa (no flour) and are vegan, gluten-free and oil-free.

 How about upping that magnificence with chocolate?

 Specifically, in the form of Chocolate Chip Banana Quinoa Muffins!

 Healthy Benefits of Chocolate Chip Banana Quinoa Muffins

 Even with the addition of miniature chocolate chips, these hearty quinoa muffins are rich seriously nutritious.
 They are: